tomdu3/brain-tumor-detector/README.md

 ## The rationale to map the business requirements to the Data Visualizations and ML tasks

-- Accuracy: Visualisations should make the model's performance metrics comprehensible.
+- Accuracy: Visualizations should make the model's performance metrics comprehensible.
 We will plot learning curves to monitor training progress and use confusion matrices for a detailed breakdown of classification results.
 Interpretability: Visualizations will provide insight into how the model is making predictions.
 It is aligned with the interpretability requirement.
 Scalability: We will analyze the model's performance on varying sizes of datasets using visualizations to ensure it scales efficiently.
 Speed: Monitoring the model's inference time will ensure it meets the speed requirement.